 …become a history major?

-Make an appointment to talk with the undergraduate program coordinator.
-Next, you will declare History as your major with the Registrar’s Office; your College advisor can help you make sure your records are in order.
+Make an appointment to talk with the undergraduate program coordinator and complete this form.
+Next, you will declare History as your major with the Registrar’s Office; your College adviser can help you make sure your records are in order.

 …become a history minor?

-Contact the undergraduate program coordinator, complete the minor declaration form no later than the end of the third year.
+Contact the undergraduate program coordinator and complete the minor declaration form no later than the end of the third year.
 Once your declaration form has been approved by the faculty chair of the Collegiate Affairs Committee, you will declare the minor officially with the Registrar’s Office.

 …petition for a course to count as a history requirement?